 Recently my colleagues and I talked with Safia and 49 other female construction workers in Dhaka, Narayanganj, Munshiganj and Gazipur.
 The 49 share a life similar to that of Safia.
 The age of the group was between 19 and 60 years.
 Because of poverty and no proper employment opportunity, these females are exposed to hard manual construction labour and most of the time they are called ‘jogali’, which means ‘helper’, which can be identified as one of the most unorganised labour segments in Bangladesh.

 The nature of employment in the construction sector is informal.
 Workers are employed on a daily basis without any recruitment letter or contract and there is no practice of giving wage slip or maintaining record books.
-The minimum wage for construction workers is not determined.
 Workers can be easily cheated and denied deserved payment by the contractors/employers.
 Along with the risks of deprivation of wages, the absence of a safe working environment and termination of job without any notice and/or payment, female workers are also at risk of sexual harassment and rape.

 Sometimes they are compelled to work underground or under water which is prohibited by law.
 They get less wages compared with what their male counterparts do, even when doing the same kind of work.
 Many female workers bring their infants and toddlers to their workplace who are exposed to air pollution and are at risk of major and minor accidents.
 Daycare facilities are always a dream in such an environment.
 The female workers even do not get maternity benefits.
 As they are not registered, they are exploited in every means.

 Female workers work bare-footed or in flip-flops and without safety equipment.
 A majority of the contractors do not provide them with gloves, safety glasses, masks, hard hats, etc. So, some workers use their own means of hand protection made at home and folded cloths to protect their heads.